How PCEP Tests Code Reading

 The Core Skill: Read Like the Interpreter

 PCEP is entry-level, but it is not a vocabulary-only test.
 The exam asks whether you can follow small Python programs accurately under time pressure.
-A typical item may ask for printed output, the value of a variable, the exception raised, the missing line in a function, or the statement that correctly describes a snippet.
-The shared skill is code reading: moving through Python statements in the same order the interpreter would.
+A typical item asks for the printed output, the value of a variable, the exception raised, the missing line in a function, or the statement that correctly describes a snippet.
+The shared skill is code reading: stepping through Python statements in the same order the interpreter would, with the same rules.

 A useful first pass is mechanical.
-Mark each variable, value type, and control-flow boundary before trying to answer.
-If a snippet includes if, while, for, break, continue, return, or except, do not jump to the options.
+Mark each variable, its value type, and every control-flow boundary before trying to answer.
+If a snippet contains if, while, for, break, continue, return, or except, do not jump to the options.
 Trace the path first, then compare your result to the answer choices.
+Reading the options first biases you toward a plausible-looking wrong answer.

-This habit also protects you from plausible distractors.
-Many wrong answers are nearly correct: they include the stop value from range(), treat a string digit as an integer, assume a list method returns the list, or miss that an exception stops later statements.
-The difference is often one Python rule, not a broad concept.
+This habit protects you from distractors.
+Many wrong answers are nearly correct: they include the stop value from range(), treat a string digit as an integer, assume a list method returns the list, or miss that an unhandled exception stops every statement after it.
+The gap between right and wrong is usually one Python rule, not a broad concept.

 Trace Table Method